Lymphedema and Exercise FAQs

 Vary your exercise routine, for example:

-Continuous walking or walking on a treadmill Riding a bicycle or a stationary bicycle Jogging Swimming or walking laps in the pool with water above waist height Going up and down a flight of stairs Exercising on a stepper or an elliptical machine
+Examples include: continuous walking or walking on a treadmill, riding a bicycle or a stationary bicycle, jogging, swimming or walking laps in the pool with water above waist height, going up and down a flight of stairs, exercising on a stepper or an elliptical machine.

 Target Heart Rates for Exercise: